All pages

 Ensure to call the authorization endpoint server-side to protect your credentials.

-Once you obtain the token, the object is passed to Beefree SDK to set up your customization options, for example setting the editor’s language to “Spanish”.
+Once you obtain the token, the configuration parameters object is passed to Beefree SDK to set up your customization options, for example setting the editor’s language to “Spanish”.

-Then, you can use Beefree SDK methods to on your page.
+Then, you can use Beefree SDK methods to start your instance and display the editor on your page.

 Beefree SDK will keep this session alive for 12 hours from the login.
 After 12 hours, you have to manage the token expiration, as follows: